 This well-known movie follows two estranged brothers on a trip that will change their lives.
 When is rich father dies, Charlie (Tom Cruise) learns he has an autistic brother Raymond (Dustin Hoffman).
 His father left most of his fortune to the facility caring for Raymond.
 Charlies takes him out of the home to see how he can get his hands on the money.
 They travel from Ohio to LA.
 On the way, Charlie realises Raymond has an excellent memory and mind for math.
 Off they go to Vegas to hit the casinos!
 Along the way the trip changes them both.
 Fans of the movie can visit Caesars Palace.
 This is where Charlie teaches Raymond how to dance.

-Fun Fact!
+Did you know?
 The ‘farting in the phone booth’ scene was improvised after Hoffman let one toot by accident.

 7. Golden Gate Bridge, San Francisco

-We just couldn’t choose one movie for this iconic backdrop… The Golden Gate Bridge has appears in plenty of movies!
+We just couldn’t choose one movie for this iconic backdrop… The Golden Gate Bridge has appeared in plenty of movies!
 This includes everything from the latest Planet of the Apes movies to The Maltese Falcon (filmed in 1941).
 The bridge looms overhead in Alfred Hitchcock’s 1958 psychological thriller Vertigo or it is where the nail-biting scenes happen before Christopher Reeve carries out an airborne rescue in Superman: The Movie.
 The bridge has also been destroyed many times in armageddon-type movies like San Andreas and Rise of the Planet of the Apes.

-Fun Fact!
+Did you know?
 A lot of people opposed the construction on the Golden Gate Bridge.
 In fact, in 1930, it had 2, 300 lawsuits against it!
 This was mainly brought by the railroad.
 They owned majority shares in the ferry.
 So you can see why they were slightly unhappy.

 8. SEX AND THE CITY, THE MOVIE (2008): The New York Public Library